-Turning point 1: Models of memory organization.
+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version.
 The idea of programming computers to do intelligent things (artificial intelligence or AI) had an important influence on the development of new approaches to concepts.
 Quillian (1967) proposed a hierarchical model for storing semantic information in a computer that was quickly evaluated as a candidate model for the structure of human memory (Collins & Quillian, 1969).
-Figure 1 provides an illustration of part of a memory hierarchy that is similar to what the Quillian model suggests.
+Figure 11.1 provides an illustration of part of a memory hierarchy that is similar to what the Quillian model suggests.

-Insert Figure 1 about here
+<Insert Figure 11.1 about here>

 First, note that the network follows a principle of cognitive economy.
 Properties true of all animals, like eating and breathing, are stored only with the animal concept.
 Similarly, properties that are generally true of birds are stored at the bird node, but properties distinctive to individual kinds (e.g., being yellow) are stored with the specific concept nodes they characterize (e.g., CANARY).
 A property does not have to be true of all subordinate concepts to be stored with a superordinate.
-This is illustrated in Figure 1, where CAN FLY is associated with the bird node; the few exceptions (e.g., flightlessness for ostriches) are stored with particular birds that do not fly.
+This is illustrated in Figure 11.1, where CAN FLY is associated with the bird node; the few exceptions (e.g., flightlessness for ostriches) are stored with particular birds that do not fly.
 Second, note that category membership is defined in terms of positions in the hierarchical network.
 For example, the node for CANARY does not directly store the information that canaries are animals; instead, membership would be "computed" by moving from the canary node up to the bird node and then from the bird node to the animal node.
-It is as if a deductive argument is being constructed of the form, "All canaries are birds and all birds are animals and therefore all canaries are animals."
+It is as if the network presupposes a deductive argument of the form, "All canaries are birds and all birds are animals and therefore all canaries are animals."

 Although these assumptions about cognitive economy and traversing a hierarchical structure may seem speculative, they yield a number of testable predictions.
-Assuming that traversal takes time, one would predict that the time needed for people to verify properties of concepts should increase with the network distance between the concept and the property.
+Assuming that traversal takes time, one would predict that the time needed for people to verify properties of

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. concepts should increase with the network distance between the concept and the property.
 For example, people should be faster to verify that a canary is yellow than to verify that a canary has feathers and faster to determine that a canary can fly than that a canary has skin.
 Collins and Quillian found general support for these predictions.

-Turning point 2: Natural concepts and family resemblance.
+Turning Point 2: Natural Concepts and Family Resemblance

 The work on rule learning suggested that children (and adults) might learn concepts by trying out hypotheses until they hit on the correct definition.
-In the early 1970's, however, Eleanor Rosch and her associates (e.g., Rosch, 1973; Rosch & Correct and States (e.g., Rosch, 1973; Rosch & Corre

-Mervis, 1975) argued that most everyday concepts are not organized in terms of the sorts of necessary and sufficient features that would form a (conjunctive) definition for a category.
+In the early 1970s, however, Eleanor Rosch and her associates (e.g., Rosch, 1973; Rosch & Mervis, 1975) argued that most everyday concepts are not organized in terms of the sorts of necessary and sufficient features that would form a (conjunctive) definition for a category.
 Instead, such concepts depend on properties that are generally true but need not hold for every member.
-Rosch's proposal was that concepts have a "family resemblance" structure: What determines category membership is whether an example has enough characteristic properties (is enough like other members) to belong to the category.
+Rosch's proposal was that concepts have a "family-resemblance" structure: What determines category membership is whether an example has enough characteristic properties (is enough like other members) to belong to the category.